setayeshtaherzadeh/vehicle-driving-behavior-analysis/docs/data_cleaning.md

 ## 1. Column selection

 Out of 31 columns, I kept only the 11 relevant to this analysis (timestamp, RPM, speed, throttle, accelerator position, coolant temperature, gear, fuel level, fuel usage, and trip/segment identifiers).
-Columns like ENGINE_STATUS and OBD_STATUS were entirely empty and dropped; others like TORQUE and POWER had 78%+ missing values due to ECU polling gaps and weren't reliable enough to include here.
+Columns like 'ENGINE_STATUS' and 'OBD_STATUS' were entirely empty and dropped; others like 'TORQUE' and 'POWER' had 78%+ missing values due to ECU polling gaps and weren't reliable enough to include here.

 ## 2. Timestamp conversion